johnfoster-pge-utexas/blog/posts/masks.md

 <br/><br/>

-Given all the information above, I do not believe there is any medical reason for me to wear a mask while teaching.
+Given all the information above, I do not believe there is any medical reason for me to wear a mask while teaching at this time.
 I believe it's easier for the students to comprehend what I'm saying without a mask on, it's easier for me to project my voice without, and it's certainly more comfortable.
+I do plan to continue to monitor my antibody levels and may change my mind in the future.